skip to main content

 Regular Savings

 • Fund Choice: Tracks S&P 500 Index.
-Passive fund that seeks to mirror as closely as possible the performance of the 500 largest companies by market capitalisation in the USA such as Apple, Tesla, Berkshire Hathaway & Tesla.
+Passive fund that seeks to mirror as closely as possible the performance of the 500 largest companies by market capitalisation in the USA such as Apple, Google, Tesla, Berkshire Hathaway & Mastercard.
 Capital at risk.

 • Invest From: £25 pm